To contact the Board confidentially, email: Board@cthumane.org

 Kerry Garofano, MS, CFRE

 Kerry is part of the development team, leading CHS’ individual giving and grant programs as well as building donor relationships along the Connecticut coastline.
 Kerry’s desire to work with animals developed early on when a neighbor struggling with too many pets lost her home.
 Her experience has shown her firsthand that there are many pathways to the animal welfare field.
-Her role is sharing the stories of how CT Humane works each and every day to save pets’ lives and engaging donors in becoming a part of this legacy.
+Her role is sharing the stories of how CHS works each and every day to save pets’ lives and engaging donors in becoming a part of this legacy.
 Kerry earned her Bachelors of Science in Biology at Union College, followed by a Masters in Animals and Public Policy from Tufts Veterinary School.
 She has since earned her Certified Fund Raising Executive (CFRE) credential.

 Kerry lives in Mystic with her husband Eric, dogs Bailey and Pearl (both from CHS), and cats Coco and Junior (another CHS alum).
 In her spare time, she enjoys exploring the outdoors, competing in road races, and traveling.